NAKSEC/finance_book/README.md

 # finance_book
-Notebook to manage investment on specific company.
-Scraping financial statements for automatic evaluation.
+Notebook to manage investment in a specific company.
+Scraping financial statements to create semi-automated valuation.

 ## Getting Started